Zhoues/RoboRefer/README.md

 ## 🔥 Updates

+[2025-09-18] 🔥🔥🔥 RoboRefer gets accepted to NeurIPS 2025!
+See you in Mexico City and San Diego, USA!

-[2025-07-29] 🔥🔥🔥 We release the SFT-trained 8B model and test examples of outdoor scenes.
+[2025-07-29] We release the SFT-trained 8B model and test examples of outdoor scenes.

 [2025-07-01] We release the RefSpatial Dataset and SFT training code.